 Jersey Water Works’ shared goals are end states the collaborative aims to help achieve over the next three to five years.
 Stay tuned for the 2018 Work Plan is executed by the collaborative’s committees.
 The projects will advance best practices, better stakeholder engagement, and affordability for all ratepayers, among other goals. which will outline the steps the collaborative’s committees are taking towards accomplishing the shared goals.
-View the past work of the committees.
+Review Jersey Water Works’ past work and accomplishments.

 Why Water Infrastructure Matters to New Jersey

 We all consume water and create waste, but seldom think about the underlying pipes, sewers, and utilities that sustain our water usage.
 Yet our lives depend upon clean drinking water, and robust wastewater and stormwater infrastructure systems support local, economies, create strong communities, and protect our environment.
 Learn more about why water infrastructure matters to New Jersey, what it means for New Jersey’s communities, how smart water investments expand economic opportunities and how common-sense innovations can lower costs.

 How We Started

 A series of reports released early in 2014 details the extent of unmet need across water infrastructure in New Jersey’s cities.
 Following the publication of Ripple Effects, a group of thought leaders from a variety of sectors with an interest in solving this problem convened to develop an Agenda for Change, which became the guiding document for the collaborative.
 The collaborative built its own leadership team and formed a working group and various committees to begin to address some of the items on the Agenda for Change.
 In early 2015, the group established its 2015 Objectives and in December of that year, Jersey Water Works, announced its leadership, members, shared goals and key accomplishments at the inaugural New Jersey Urban Water conference.
-Read more about the conference here and view event photos here.
 Late in 2015 the group officially branded itself as Jersey Water Works.